 John formed a consulting firm 5 years ago as a disregarded entity.
 Last year his business did quite well and he had a net income of $120,000.
 To save on self-employment tax, he elected to have his LLC taxed as an S-corporation.
-He paid himself a salary of $72,000 and had his LLC deduct the appropriate employment taxes for Social Security and Medicare.
+He paid himself $72,000 and had his LLC deduct the appropriate employment taxes for Social Security and Medicare.
 John took the remaining $48,000 as a dividend.
 This amount was not subject to employment tax.

 How to Become a Disregarded Entity

-If you determine that a disregarded entity tax status is the right choice for your single-member LLC, the good news is you don’t need to take any additional action.
+If you determine that a disregarded entity tax status is the right choice for your single-member LLC, the good news is you don’t need to take additional action.

 To have the IRS treat your business as a corporation, file Form 2553.
-The election must be made no more than two months and 15 days after the beginning of the tax year when the election is to go into effect.
+The election must be made no more than 2 months and 15 days after the beginning of the tax year when the election is to go into effect.